i-dubits/diff-capacitance-calc/README.md

 ### Semiconductor Properties

-`Electron effective mass (relative)` - the ratio of the effective mass of an electron in the conduction band to the mass of a free electron.
+`Electron effective mass (relative)` - the ratio of the effective mass of an electron in the conduction band to the mass of a free electron

-`Hole effective mass (relative)` - the ratio of the effective mass of a hole in the valence band to the mass of a free electron.
+`Hole effective mass (relative)` - the ratio of the effective mass of a hole in the valence band to the mass of a free electron

-`Permittivity` - relative dielectric constant.
+`Permittivity` - relative dielectric constant

-`Band gap` - band gap in electron volts (eV).
+`Band gap` - band gap in electron volts (eV)

-`Thickness` - the thickness of the semiconductor film in meters.
+`Thickness` - the thickness of the semiconductor film in meters

 `Donor-Acceptor concentration diff` - the difference between donor and acceptor concentrations.
 It is suggested that donors and acceptors are fully ionized and uniformly distributed throughout the film.
 For an n-type semiconductor, this value is positive,  for a p-type semiconductor, it is negative.
-For an intrinsic semiconductor (or a compensated one), it equals zero.
+For an intrinsic semiconductor (or a compensated one), it equals zero

 ### Problem Formulation

+`Minimal surface potential (V)` - minimum surface potential in volts

+`Maximal surface potential (V)` - maximum surface potential in volts

+`Points number` - the number of points where the surface differential capacitance will be calculated

+### Dispersion and Approximation

+Here user can select the dispersion law of charge carriers, their statistics and approximations used during calculation

+`Kein dispersion + Fermi statistics` - Kein (relativistic) dispersion and Fermi-Dirac statistics will be used in the calculations

+`Parabolic dispersion + Fermi (Aymerich-Humet approximation)` - parabolic dispersion  and Fermi-Dirac statistics.
+To speed up the calculations, the [Aymerich-Humet approximation](https://www.sciencedirect.com/science/article/abs/pii/0038110181901210) of the Fermi-Dirac integral of 1/2 order is used.
+Its maximal error is about 0.5 %

+`Parabolic dispersion + Fermi statistics` - parabolic dispersion and Fermi-Dirac statistics.
+Fermi-Dirac integral approximations are not used

+`Parabolic dispersion + Boltzmann statistics` - Parabolic dispersion law and Boltzmann statistics.
+Suitable for non-degenerate semiconductors

+Resuslts and overal calculation progress are shown on the right panel.